Ansarimajid/College-ERP/README.md

 coverage run --branch manage.py test -v=2 tests

+To see the coverage, run `coverage report`.
+Some non-logic files are excluded.
+See what those are in setup.cfg

 # Errors

 If you get the error "error: externally-managed-environment" when running pip3 install-" when trying to run the serve